 Star agrees, noting that this also sets Engman-Taylor apart from its competitors.
 “We provide these technical solutions to the customer application on an on-demand basis,” he says.
 “It also reduces downtime.”

-The on-demand, 3-D printing process also helps its clients reduce the amount of inventory they stock.
-“They can eliminate shelves of fixturing components or just in case repair parts,” Nowak says.
-“Instead of ordering 50 to 100 of them, due to two- [to] three-day lead times, they can now on-demand order these parts in lower quantities.”
+The on-demand, 3-D printing process also helps clients reduce the amount of inventory they stock.
+“They can eliminate shelves of fixturing components or just-in-case repair parts,” Nowak says.
+“Instead of ordering 50 to 100 of them, due to our two- [to] three-day lead times, they can now on-demand-order from us these parts in lower quantities.”

 While many clients come to ET looking for the best price, they often are impressed by its ability to design and manufacture in-house.
 “Once we get them a product they like, they typically come back and order multiple times,” Nowak says.

-He sees growth ahead.
-“We will continue adding unique applications to our portfolio for customers,” he says.
+“We will continue adding unique applications to our portfolio for customers,” he adds.
 “We will continue to tie 3-D printing into our industrial distribution company.”